What is Collagen? An Overview

 The third most commonly found type of collagen, type III, is generally found in reticular fibres, such as in the bone marrow.
 It’s usually found alongside type I collagen in the body.

 When we get older, our body’s natural collagen production begins to slow down.
 As a result, skin can become fragile and less elastic.
-You may want to try collagen supplements, like our Collagen Peptides, Matcha Collagen and Collagen Creamers.
+You may want to try collagen supplements, like our Collagen Peptides, and Collagen Creamers.
 Our Beauty Collagen™ product line-up also features skin-loving ingredient hyaluronic acid for a boost to your beauty routine.

 Does Taking Collagen Really Work?